thomasgeissl/ofxLiveSet/README.md

 ## description
 ofxLiveSet is an openframeworks addon, developed for the *klanglichtstrom* performance.
 It allows you to structure your performance like an ableton live session.

-This is a work in progress and it is very likely that the codebase changes quite a bit.
+This is a work in progress and it is very likely that the codebase will change.

 ## license
+This project is released under MIT license, please note that dependencies might be released differently.

 Copyright (c) 2018 Thomas Geissl

 Permission is hereby granted, free of charge, to any person obtaining a copy